 Term life policies have no cash value component and, because the coverage is only temporary, the premiums are typically far lower than the same amount of coverage would be for a permanent life insurance policy.

-A 20-year, $500,000 term life policy for a 35-year-old non-smoker in standard health, for example, can cost about $250 per year, according to online insurance marketplace Quotacy, while that same non-smoking male might pay roughly $2,900 per year or more for the same coverage amount under a permanent whole life policy.
+A 20-year, $500,000 Haven term life policy for a 35-year-old male non-smoker in excellent health, for example, can cost about $362 per year, according to the online quote calculator from Haven Life by MassMutual.
+That same non-smoking male might pay roughly $7,045 per year or more for an equivalent coverage amount under a permanent whole life policy.1

-Some permanent life policies also offer the potential for dividends, which could increase the policyowners’ cash value and size of their future death benefit.
+- Some permanent life policies also offer the potential for non-guaranteed dividends, which could increase the policyowners’ cash value and size of their future death benefit.

 While the primary purpose of permanent life insurance is to provide a death benefit to your heirs, the cash value you accumulate can also potentially be borrowed against (tax free during your lifetime) for any reason, such as to pay for an emergency expense, to help cover college expenses, or to supplement retirement income.